-Lung cancer is the leading cause of cancer death in Maine for both men and women, with an age-adjusted mortality rate of 44.9 per 100,000.
-Lung cancer is causally linked to several environmental factors including smoking, secondhand smoke, and radon exposure.
-These causes are very common in Maine, particularly tobacco use and radon.
-According to the Maine Lung Cancer Coalition, radon exposure is the second-leading cause after smoking.
+Lung cancer is the leading cause of cancer death in Maine for both men and women, with an age-adjusted mortality rate of 44.9 per 100,000.1 The incidence of lung cancer in Maine (68.6 per 100,000) is significantly higher than the national average (55.6).
+Lung cancer is causally linked to several environmental factors including smoking, secondhand smoke, and radon exposure.2 These causes are very common in Maine, particularly tobacco use and radon.
+Among Maine adults, 15.6% are current smokers.3 This is higher than the national rate of 14.4%.3 According to the American Lung Association, radon exposure is the second-leading cause after smoking.4 One in three Maine homes tested was found to be above the recommended radon level.